-6. Conditional Use Permit
+5. Criteria for Granting a Conditional Use Permit

 SRC Chapter 240.005(a)(1) provides that no building, structure, or land shall be used or developed for any use which is designated as a conditional use in the UDC unless a conditional use permit has been granted pursuant to this Chapter.